-Getting your Amazon Prime subscription could also mean getting your kids to develop good reading habits from a young age.
-On Tuesday, May 1, the online retailer introduced a new service for its Prime members.
-It’s called Prime Book Box, and it’s a subscription service specifically for hardback copies of children’s books, hand-selected by the editors over at Amazon.
-The boxes will begin to ship later this year beginning in the U.S., but you can register for an invite beginning today.
+Getting an Amazon Prime subscription could also mean getting your kids to develop good reading habits from a young age.
+Starting today, the online retailer is rolling out Prime Book Box –a subscription service that delivers curated hardback copies of children’s books — to all Amazon Prime subscribers in the U.S.

 For $23 a box, Amazon will send your children either four board books for tots who are 2 and younger, or two picture books or novels for slightly more advanced readers.
 The $23 price tag, Amazon says, is about 35 percent less than the total list price of the books, so you’re saving money by ordering in bulk, as is generally the case when it comes to Amazon.

 Books can either come every month, every other month, or once a quarter, depending on how voracious of a reader your young one may be.
 As it stands, the collections of books are categorized by age groups: newborns to age 2, 3 to 5, 6 to 8, and 9 to 12.

 “These books include classics that have stood the test of time, as well as hidden gems that our editors couldn’t put down — stories that your reader can enjoy again and again,” writes Amazon in an FAQ about the new service.
 And because Amazon is smart, it won’t send you titles that you already have at home; at least not if you purchased those titles through Amazon.
 The online retailer says it will “use your recent purchase history to avoid including a book” you’ve previously bought.
 You can also tailor your boxes before they ship out each cycle by selecting alternate books from a curated list of approved titles.